BuddyForms/BuddyForms/readme.txt

 small css changes and clean up the css changed the-loop.php
-Add options to change the Form Element Title rewrite the add ons section and load all BuddyForms Extension with a buddyforms search from wordpress.org changed the featured image function to work with ajax add file and featured image ajax upload add wp_handle_upload_prefilter to check for allowed file types
+Add options to change the Form Element Title rewrite the addons section and load all BuddyForms Extension with a buddyforms search from wordpress.org changed the featured image function to work with ajax add file and featured image ajax upload add wp_handle_upload_prefilter to check for allowed file types